pruje/libbash.sh/docs/libbash.md

 ---------------------------------------------------------------
 <a name="lb_import_config"></a>
 ### lb_import_config
-Import a config file into bash variables.
+Import config file(s) and assign values to bash variables.

 Config files must be text files with the following features:
 - Parameters are defined like: `param=value` or `param = value`
 - Values with spaces should have quotes like: `param = 'my value'` or `param = "my value"`
-- Lines beginning with the `#` character are considered as comments and will not be imported
+- If the first non-space character is `#`, line is considered as a comment and will be ignored
+- Empty lines are ignored
 - Lines that contains $ and \` characters are not imported to avoid shell injection.
 You can import them anyway with the `--unsecure` option (see below).
+- Files with Windows endings (`\r\n`) are supported

 #### Usage
 ```bash